HimanshubhusanRath/microservices_architecture/micro-oauth-security-PKCE/readme.md

   * Set the authentication_method as 'none'
   * Set the authorization grant type as 'authorization_code'
   * Client secret need not be mentioned
+  * Set 'requireProofKey' as true in client settings